zanedr/front-end-submissions-public/1703/mod-3/personal-project/lindsay-parker/Check In 3.md

  - :white_check_mark: There should be a button to view user favorites

 ##### Iteration 1 - By Style or Category
- - The user should see a random representation of each major style by category
+ - :white_check_mark: The user should see a random representation of each major style by category
  - When the user clicks a button to view individual style or category, they should be brought to `/:style` or `/all/:category`
  - These routes should display a random assortment of representative cards